 Microsoft prices are in line with premium laptops including the MacBook Air.
 It doesn’t directly challenge Apple, nor does it threatens high-end Windows laptops for people who need solid keyboards.

-If you want a lovely Windows laptop that doubles as a tablet, this is the best way to go.
-If you like the idea of a pen, then it is an even better bet.
+If you want a light Windows laptop that doubles as a tablet, this is the best way to go.